ibm-watson-embedded-business-assistant/eba-example-agents/README.md

   * Advanced, automatic anomaly detection
   * Autonomic resolution of business events and derived BPM paths
   * More to come... deciding what to publicly share ;)

-## Contributing ##

-Please log [issues](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/issues) you encounter with EBA, and if you have a contribution, please submit a [pull request](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/pulls).

 ## License